-This symbol is used in output examples to replace redundant information.
-This is information you would linked to the Glossary.
+This symbol is used in output examples to replace

+Glossary Terms In the online version of this document, various terms are linked to the Glossary.
 By clicking on the term, you will be taken to its definition.
 You can easily return to the place you were reading by clicking on your browser's Back button.